-(1) Partners of all ages, ethnicities, cultures and conditions who are actively enrolled in an FSP program, and who have insufficient funds to provide the materials and resources necessary to achieve their treatment goals are eligible to receive flex funding.
+(1) Consumers who are actively enrolled in an FSP program, and who have insufficient funds to provide the materials and resources necessary to achieve their treatment goals are eligible for assistance through flex funding.

-(2) Partners currently receiving government assistance and/or other income are only eligible to utilize flex funding after it has been clearly established that there are insufficient funds available for their housing, personal/community integration, vocational and other expenses.
+(2) Consumers currently receiving government assistance and/or other income are only eligible to receive assistance through flex funding after it has been clearly established that there are insufficient funds or no other funding sources (insurance, etc.) available.

-(3) Flex funding is to be used for the consumer and not the family.
+(3) Flex funding is to be used in support of the consumer and not the individual family members or support persons.

-(4) Flex funds are a temporary support, not to be used for recurring expenses.
+(4) Flex funds are a temporary support, not to be used for longterm recurring expenses.